bogi42/taskmaster/README.md

 * **Clear Completed Tasks:** Easily clean up your list by removing all tasks marked as completed.
 * **Colored Output:** Task statuses and priorities are visually highlighted using terminal colors for quick identification.

+### New in Version 0.3.0:
+* **Stable IDs:** Commands no longer react to the index of a task, but to it's unique ID.
+The ID for a task will stay stable throughout it's lifetime
 ---

 ## Installation & Setup